awsmin/wp-job-openings/readme.txt

 == Changelog ==

+= V 1.2 - 2018-10-17 =
+* Added: Job posting structured data for better SEO
+* Added: New hooks for managing job application form
+* Fixed: Validation issue for Full Name field in job application form
+* Improved: Functionality of the Settings page
+* Other minor fixes and improvements

 = V 1.1.2 - 2018-09-23 =
 * Fixed: Plugin activation error due to conflict with other plugins, especially Yoast SEO